Escaped prisoner Danelo Cavalcante manhunt closes schools, residents urged to lock doors

 Sources said a police officer was injured by burns from the radiator cap of his car, not related to the search for Cavalcante.

-Officers have set up a perimeter, hoping the manhunt ends Monday night.
+Officers have set up a perimeter.
 Route 100 is completely shut down as the search continues.

 RELATED: Reward increased for Chester County Prison escaped inmate to $25K

-Note: UPDATE: Escaped prisoner Danelo Cavalcante armed with rifle, police searching roughly 8-square-mile area